llm-workflow-engine/llm-workflow-engine/README.md

 # ChatGPT CLI and Python Wrapper

-ChatGPT Wrapper is an open-source tool unofficial API that lets you interact with ChatGPT in Python and as a CLI.
+ChatGPT Wrapper is an open-source unofficial Python API and CLI that lets you interact with ChatGPT.

 ## Highlights